mingchengzack/Phong-Model-with-Gouraud-Shading/README.md

+# Phong lighting mode
+Gouraud shading for rasterizing shaded triangles,half-toning for simulating different brightness on a binary display device, and the painter’s algorithm for solving the hidden surface
 To compile my project, just type make, and it will output a executable called project3.

 To run my project, just type in ./project3.
 My program has a input file called test.txt.